Atharva-Tikhe/Atharva-Tikhe/README.md

 - 👋 Hi, I’m @Atharva-Tikhe
 - 👀 I’m interested in Bioinformatics, Machine learning, deep learning and all other cool stuff
-- 🌱 I’m currently learning python, Java, awk and bunch of other languages
+- 🌱 I’m currently learning python, Java & I am also learning Unix tools
 - 💞️ I’m looking to collaborate on bioinformatic tool creation projects
 - 📫 How to reach me atharvatikhe22@gmail.com